verbb/formie/docs/templates/overriding-settings.md

 # Overriding Settings

-Override settings in a template when the saved form should stay the same, but one render needs slightly different behavior.
+Override settings in a template when the saved form should stay the same, but one render needs slightly different behaviour.

 This works by loading the form, changing the setting on the form object, then rendering that form object.
 It can be useful for template-specific redirects, field labels, placeholders, visibility, or dynamic option lists.